-- Provide a semester-long open discussion forum.
-Students can ask general questions or can share real-world issues for feedback or relevant resources.
+- Provide a semester-long open discussion forum for students to ask general questions or share real-world issues.
 Faculty can share supplementary material, post extra-credit opportunities, or share career resources. - Specify that questions about individual performance should be emailed directly to the instructor.